August 16, 2017 at 4:09 pm #6966

 I just went through my worst gout attack ever.
 My knee got so inflamed that I actually had to go to the emergency room to get 60 cc of joint fluid drained.
-The doctor had me on Prednisone for a few weeks, and now I’ve been on Colchicine for a week and he just filled a 100mg prescription of Allopurinol that I’m going to start tonight.
+The doctor had me on Prednisone for a few weeks, and now I’ve been on Colchicine for a week.
+He just filled a 100 mg prescription of Allopurinol that I’m going to start tonight.

-During this time I haven’t had any alcohol, coffee or sugary drinks and I’ve done my best to avoid any sugary sweets (candy).
+During this time I haven’t had any alcohol, coffee or sugary drinks.
+Also, I’ve done my best to avoid any sugary sweets (candy).

 As well as allopurinol and beer, this topic also discusses Does CBD help gout?

 August 16, 2017 at 4:09 pm #5220Eric BolvinParticipant

 Hi; I’ve got my uric acid under control (4.0 down from 6.2) with allopurinol.

 So I am just a normal drinker-3 beers tops.
 Went out last night and had 3 beers.
 Should I expect a gout attack?
 Can I take colchicine to ward it off?
 How soon after drinking does one get an attack?

 August 16, 2017 at 5:01 pm #5223d qParticipant

 Most will agree that none of us have a crystal ball what can be said is this.